9 Great Tips to Crush Your Next Long-Haul Flight

 Exploring new countries halfway across the globe is what many travelers live for.
-The process of getting there isn’t.
+The process of getting there?
+Not so much.

 Long-haul flights can be a grind.
-If you aren't splurging for business class, it means a relatively cramped seat, dry air and the effects of jet lag can combine to make it pretty miserable.
+If you aren't splurging for business class (though it doesn't have to be much of a splurge at all…), it means a relatively cramped seat for hours on end.
+Dry air and the effects of jet lag can combine to make it pretty miserable, too.

 But it doesn’t have to be that way.
 Whether you’re flying six hours or 16 hours, these are our best tips and tricks to make the ride as smooth as you can.